daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 Using the rectified linear unit (ReLU) activation function, which besides preventing the vanishing gradient problem during training, helps to ensure that output values are always non-negative (since we are working with non-negative values).

+30 filters with a width of 7 time steps (minutes) are applied to the input sequences.
+This configuration can be, of course, modified, e.g., with the help of automated hyper-parameter tuning, which I leave beyond the scope of this blog post.<sup>4</sup>

 I wanted to leverage the `MSE` loss function for our time series autoencoder as a straightforward choice: as a more computationally efficient one for gradient-based optimization methods like Adam, and for putting a higher weight on larger errors.

 ## Training the model